John Riel Casimero: Threats against boxing personalities

-On September 2024, DWAR Abante Radyo reported the dispute about John Riel and his brother Jayson during a Facebook live stream in Jayson's account Quadro Alas it’s my boy.
+In September 2024, DWAR Abante Radyo reported the dispute about John Riel and his brother Jayson during a Facebook live stream in Jayson's account Quadro Alas it’s my boy.
 Respondent exclaimed the following expletives and threatening remarks directed at sports commentator and social media personality, Pow Salud.
 Due to constant public arguments, heated atmosphere, and controversies surrounding the Casimero brothers.
 Salud has now officially stopped making articles, video contents, and coverage about Casimero.

-On October 2024, following Casimero's victory against Saul Sanchez, international boxing judge Edward Ligas reported that Casimero and his entourage confronted him at Narita Airport in Japan, with Ligas alleging threatening behavior from Casimero's group over negative commentary he had made about the boxer, and accused Ligas of "spreading lies" and "attacking them".
+In October 2024, following Casimero's victory against Saul Sanchez, international boxing judge Edward Ligas reported that Casimero and his entourage confronted him at Narita Airport in Japan, with Ligas alleging threatening behavior from Casimero's group over negative commentary he had made about the boxer, and accused Ligas of "spreading lies" and "attacking them".
 Ligas has indicated he is considering formal legal action against John Riel Casimero and his brother and trainer, Jayson, at the Games and Amusements Board (GAB) and the Japan Boxing Commission (JBC).
 Ligas expressed apprehension that a future encounter might escalate to physical confrontation.